-- 1. MJD: Modified Julian Date is the continuous count of days since the beginning of the Julian Period (started at 1858 Nov 17 0:00)
+- 1. MJD: Modified Julian date.
+This is the continuous number of days since the start of the Julian Period (starting on 1858 Nov 17 0:00 Uhr).

-- 2. time past midnight in seconds
+- 2. Time since midnight ins seconds

-- 3. time stamp (ISO from MJD and time past midnight)
+- 3. Timestamp (ISO MJD and time since midnight)

-- 4. measured clock offset raw (If the request interval is less than the Logging interval then the mean value of the measured offsets at request interval will be stored)
+- 4. Raw measured clock offset (if the request interval is lower than the logging interval, the mean value of the measured offsets during the request interval will be recorded).

-- 5. in case of NTP: clock offset median (Median of the 5 last measured offsets at request-int in case of PTP: reported offset
+- 5. For NTP: Clock offset median (median of the last five offsets measured on request) For PTP: Reported offset

-- 6. path delay in seconds
+- 6. Path delay in seconds

-- 7. NTP stratum or PTP state
+- 7. NTP stratum or PTP status

-- 8. 'R' (optional indicator for min/max values of raw data: if the request interval is less than the loginterval then automatically the Min and Max values of the raw data will be stored in the next 2 lines
+- 8. 'R' (optional designator for Min/Max values of raw data; if the request interval is lower than the logging interval, the Min/Max values for the raw data will automatically be recorded in the subsequent two lines).

-- 9. see 8. (optional)
+- 9. See 8. (optional)

-- 10. see 8. (optional)
+- 10. See 8. (optional)

-- 11. 'M' (optional indicator for min/max values of MTie (Maximum Time interval error) values from PTP nodes which supports this option: if the PTP node support MTie feature with extended TLVs then the Min and Max values will be stored in the next 2 lines.
+- 11. 'M' (optional designator for Min/Max values of MTie values [Maximum Time Interval Error] from PTP nodes supporting this option; if a PTP node supports MTie functionality with enhanced TLVs, the Min/Max values will be stored in the subsequent two lines).

-- 12. see 11. (optional)
+- 12. See 11. (optional)

-- 13. see 11. (optional)
+- 13. See 11. (optional)

-Samples of Monitoring Data stored in the history of days files:
+Extract of monitoring data stored in the daily data files:

-Example for NTP data files:
+Example of NTP daily data files: